hansrune/BallValveController/README.md

 ### Materials used

 This project uses the [Seed Studio XIAO ESP32C3 RISC-V module](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html).
-This tiny device has proven to be more reliable than any most ESP8266 modules used before.
-It also comes with an IPX connector for connecting an external antenna.
+This tiny device has proven to be more reliable than most ESP8266 modules used before.
+It also comes with an IPX connector for connecting an external antenna, and is delivered with a simple external antenna for good range.

 A ball valve like [these HSH-FLO valves](https://www.ebay.com/itm/121728665101?var=420727385309) uses metal gears, and also have a manual override possibility.
 Despite the moderate cost, I have found them very reliable.
 I typically use a 2 or some times 3-port version, size 3/4" DN20, DC12/24V and with CR05-01 wiring